hangar47/BmsCockpitSetup/docs/xserver-legacy.md

 This setup is based on the pre-installed desktop environment of Pi-OS in addition to some autostart config for the BMSCockpit binaries that should be started automatically.

-The actual installation of the BMSCockpit binaries is not part of this document and is represented as `@BmsDisplays` here for the sake of descibing the integration.
+The actual installation of the BMSCockpit binaries is not part of this document and is represented as `BmsDisplays` here for the sake of describing the integration.

+## Prerequisites

+Install Raspberry-PI OS with the [Raspberry PI Imager](https://www.raspberrypi.com/software/)

 ### Configure auto login for the user